PROGRAMS | TEEN PROGRAMS

 Hidden Valley AWACs

-Awaiting Work As Counselors.
-Gain counseling experience and teaching skills and become respected and beloved "older siblings" to HVC younger campers.
-Ages 15-17 only.
+Awaiting Work As Counselors, or AWACs as we call them, are former campers who want to gain counseling experience and teaching skills in the camp setting.
+These individuals are highly respected and beloved "older siblings" to HVC younger campers.
+Ages 15-17 only, although 16+ is highly recommended.

 In order to become an AWAC one must be a former camper and complete application and interview process.